 - Graham R, McCoy MA, Schultz AM, Editors.
 Strategies to Improve Cardiac Arrest Survival: A Time to Act.
 Washington, DC: The National Academies Press, 2015.

 Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Sports and Exercise Cardiology, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Implantable Devices, EP Basic Science, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, Lipid Metabolism, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Angiography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise and Imaging

-Keywords: Adenoviridae, Aortic Aneurysm, Thoracic, Aortic Valve Stenosis, Arrhythmogenic Right Ventricular Dysplasia, Arterial Pressure, Athletes, Atrial Fibrillation, Biological Markers, Biopsy, Blood Pressure, Brugada Syndrome, Bundle-Branch Block, Cardiomyopathy, Restrictive, Cardiomyopathy, Dilated, Cardiomyopathy, Hypertrophic, Cardiomyopathies, Chest Pain, Cicatrix, Commotio Cordis, Constriction, Coronary Angiography, Coronary Artery Disease, Cytomegalovirus, Death, Sudden, Cardiac, Desmosomes, Dilatation, Echocardiography, Ehlers-Danlos Syndrome, Elastic Tissue, Electrocardiography, Electrolytes, Flecainide, Genotype, HIV Infections, Heart Arrest, Heart Conduction System, Heart Defects, Congenital, Heart Failure, Heart Rate, Heart Valve Diseases, Heart Ventricles, Hepacivirus, Herpesvirus 4, Human, Hypereosinophilic Syndrome, Hypertrophy, Left Ventricular, Infarction, Inflammation, Ion Channels, Loeys-Dietz Syndrome, Long QT Syndrome, Lyme Disease, Magnetic Resonance Angiography, Marfan Syndrome, Microfilament Proteins, Mitral Valve Prolapse, Muscle Contraction, Mutation, Myocarditis, Myopia, Papillary Muscles, Parvovirus, Phenotype, Procainamide, Rheumatic Heart Disease, Sarcomeres, Sarcoplasmic Reticulum, Seizures, Shock, Cardiogenic, Sinus of Valsalva, Skin Diseases, Sodium Channel Blockers, Stroke Volume, Syncope, Tachycardia, Ventricular, Thoracic Wall, Transforming Growth Factor beta, Transforming Growth Factors, Ventricular Fibrillation, Wolff-Parkinson-White Syndrome
+Keywords: Adenoviridae, Aortic Aneurysm, Thoracic, Aortic Valve Stenosis, Arrhythmogenic Right Ventricular Dysplasia, Arterial Pressure, Athletes, Atrial Fibrillation, Biomarkers, Biopsy, Blood Pressure, Brugada Syndrome, Bundle-Branch Block, Cardiomyopathy, Restrictive, Cardiomyopathy, Dilated, Cardiomyopathy, Hypertrophic, Cardiomyopathies, Chest Pain, Cicatrix, Commotio Cordis, Constriction, Coronary Angiography, Coronary Artery Disease, Cytomegalovirus, Death, Sudden, Cardiac, Desmosomes, Dilatation, Echocardiography, Ehlers-Danlos Syndrome, Elastic Tissue, Electrocardiography, Electrolytes, Flecainide, Genotype, HIV Infections, Heart Arrest, Heart Conduction System, Heart Defects, Congenital, Heart Failure, Heart Rate, Heart Valve Diseases, Heart Ventricles, Hepacivirus, Herpesvirus 4, Human, Hypereosinophilic Syndrome, Hypertrophy, Left Ventricular, Infarction, Inflammation, Ion Channels, Loeys-Dietz Syndrome, Long QT Syndrome, Lyme Disease, Magnetic Resonance Angiography, Marfan Syndrome, Microfilament Proteins, Mitral Valve Prolapse, Muscle Contraction, Mutation, Myocarditis, Myopia, Papillary Muscles, Parvovirus, Phenotype, Procainamide, Rheumatic Heart Disease, Sarcomeres, Sarcoplasmic Reticulum, Seizures, Shock, Cardiogenic, Sinus of Valsalva, Skin Diseases, Sodium Channel Blockers, Stroke Volume, Syncope, Tachycardia, Ventricular, Thoracic Wall, Transforming Growth Factor beta, Transforming Growth Factors, Ventricular Fibrillation, Wolff-Parkinson-White Syndrome

 < Back to Listings